-Workflows are automated multi-step tasks or processes — no coding required! — that start in your Slack workspace.
-They can run right in Slack, or connect with other tools and services.
+Workflows are automated multi-step tasks or processes – no coding required! – that start in your Slack workspace.
+They can run directly in Slack or connect with other tools and services.

-Once you’ve completed your initial workflow setup, you’ll add and customize steps.
-Steps in your workflow will be followed in the order you decide, and can be used to collect or send information in Slack, or between Slack and other services.
+Once you’ve completed your initial workflow setup, you’ll add and customise steps.
+Steps in your workflow will be followed in the order that you decide and can be used to collect or send information in Slack or between Slack and other services.

 What you’ll learn

-- What steps are and the types of steps you can add to workflows
+- What steps are and the types of steps that you can add to workflows

-- How to customize steps with buttons and variables
+- How to customise steps with buttons and variables

 - How to add steps to your workflow